GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_Data_Analyst_Agent.md

 ```
 <hr>

 ### 4.5.
-Grant the Agent Engine Default Service Agent permissions as the IAM permissiosn to the Data Analyst UMSA did not take
+Grant the Agent Engine Default Service Agent permissions [as the IAM permissions] to the Data Analyst UMSA did not work

+The custom / user managed service account did not consistently work in terms of data access.
+So, lets grant the Agent Engine Default Service Agent permissions for data access.
+For product workloads, follow principle of least privilege.

 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`